 Information for other states can be found at the Center for Pro Bono of the American Bar Association Web site.

 The American Bar Association also offers some free online CLE courses of interest to public service and public interest practitioners, available in formats that include MP3 downloads.
 There is a range of course offerings for ABA members.
 Check your state requirements to be sure these courses will be accepted for credit.

 Upcoming CLE Seminars

 The CUNY School of Law Community Legal Resource Network (CLRN) is proud to present a curated professional development and continuing legal education program featuring CUNY School of Law faculty and alumni presenters.
 The program will address emerging legal issues and strategic social justice responses featuring topics in the following areas of law and professional development.
 Check back for further details and registration information.

-- Using Law in Service of Human Needs: Social Justice Career Options, facilitated by Melanie Hart and a guest from the CUNY Law alumni community
+Using Law in Service of Human Needs: Social Justice Career Options

 CUNY School of Law Students are invited and welcome to attend all professional development and continuing legal education programs.

 Please visit the Public Square Online for the most current information about CLE seminar dates, times, locations, and speakers.